-During the quarter ending December 31, 2015, PG&E called a total of nineteen OFO events.
-Eighteen of the events were system-wide OFOs and one was a Customer Specific OFO.
-Seven OFO events were a result of high pipeline inventory and twelve were a result of low pipeline inventory.
+During the quarter ending December 31, 2016, PG&E called a total of twenty seven OFO events.
+All of the events were system-wide OFOs.
+Fifteen OFO events were a result of high pipeline inventory and twelve were a result of low pipeline inventory.
 There were no EFO events during this quarter.
 Table 1 provides a summary of each OFO event.